allenabraham777/stream-as-it/readme.md

-# One-Click Streamer
+# Stream As It

 ## Overview

-One-Click Streamer is a web application that allows users to effortlessly stream content to various social media platforms directly from their browser without any additional installations.
+Stream As It is a web application that allows users to effortlessly stream content to various social media platforms directly from their browser without any additional installations.
 This project serves as a one-click streaming solution, simplifying the process for content creators to reach their audience seamlessly.

 ### Features